aistabci/abci-docs/en/docs/tips/spack.md

 ### MPIFileUtils {#mpifileutils}

-[MPIFileUtils](https://hpc.github.io/mpifileutils/) a file transfer tool for supercomputers that use MPI.
+[MPIFileUtils](https://hpc.github.io/mpifileutils/) a file transfer tool that uses MPI for communication between nodes.
 Although manually installing it is messy as it depends on many libraries, using Spack enables an easy install of MPIFileUtils.

-The following example installs MPIFileUtils by using OpenMPI 2.1.6 provided by ABCI.
+The following example installs MPIFileUtils that uses OpenMPI 2.1.6.
-Line #1 installs OpenMPI to be used, and Line #2 installs MPIFileUtils by specifying a dependency for it.
+Line #1 installs OpenMPI, and Line #2 installs MPIFileUtils by specifying a dependency on OpenMPI.
+If you copied `packages.yaml` as described in [Adding ABCI Software](#adding-abci-software), OpenMPI 2.1.6 provided by ABCI is used.
 ```
 [username@es1 ~]$ spack install openmpi@2.1.6
 [username@es1 ~]$ spack install mpifileutils ^openmpi@2.1.6